Laura Zinski, Chief Executive Officer

 She started her education studying Medical Billing and Health Claims Examine at Median School of Allied Health Careers, changing her path to social work in 2005 and working for the Allegheny Intermediate Unit for nine years.
 Camille is now pursuing a Bachelor’s Degree in Leadership from Ohio Christian University, and she hopes to continue on to earn her Master’s Degree in Counseling.

 The Mon Valley has always been home to Camille, who grew up in Elizabeth, Pennsylvania.
 She loves spending time wither her family and friends, and she values the memories that are created when people she loves come together.
 Working with MVI, she is excited to feed her passion for helping people grow and accomplish their goals.

 “I remember growing up hearing the stories of people in Mon Valley communities sticking together and standing strong so that families could continue to grow in the towns that their forefathers worked so hard to build.”

-Earl Lamar, Workforce Development Specialist & Financial Coach
+Earl Lamar, Employment and Financial Coach

 Earl Lamar came to MVI in 2017 after a career in the corporate world, working in management, marketing and corporate sales.

 Now, his main goal is getting MVI participants back into the workforce and on their feet, living financially stable lives.
 He’s committed to providing the support they need, every step of the way.